basvandesande/azurecodingarchitect/blog/content/posts/ota-update.md

 ![Visual Studio recovered](/ota/ota-unstable.png)

 Would I use the Nano framework for mission critical workloads?
-Not as this point, the functionality and stability are improving very rapidly.
-For now I would resort to plain Arduino C and libraries available for that (or take a look at the Raspberry Nano board, running an embedded Python version), but my opinion might change in the near future.
+Not as this point, however the functionality and stability are improving very rapidly.
+For now I would resort to plain Arduino C and libraries available for it (or be a bit more adventurous and take a plunge with the Raspberry Pico board, running an embedded Python version), but my opinion might change in the near future.

 For plain fun and nerdy hacking, this is a serious case of **#DoEpicShit**